 This is the CoH Symbol, our community sigil if you like.
 It was designed by Sorita d’Este in 2010 as part of the formation of the Covenant of Hekate to be a new symbol to represent our work.
-In doing so she drew on extensive practical work she had done previously with the Goddess Hekate in past years, both by herself as well as with others, notably the occult author David Rankine, with whom she worked for more than a decade.
+In doing so she drew on extensive practical work she had done previously with the Goddess Hekate in past years.

 As with all good symbols, it can have many different layers of meaning.
 Within the CoH this symbol is interpreted as being the combination of its parts, being:

 Crescent Moon: The goddess Hekate’s association with the Moon and with other goddesses such as Artemis and Selene (who share the crescent as a symbol).
-The horns point upwards to symbolise the bull-horns she is said to have, and also of course because horns upwards is how she is depicted as having the crescent upon her brow in ancient depictions.
+The horns point upwards to symbolise the bull-horns she is said to have, and also of course because horns upwards is how she is depicted, with the crescent upon her brow in ancient depictions.

 The Circle Quartered: This is a symbol of Earth.
 It also represents the four elements (Air, Fire, Water and Earth).
 This represents Hekate’s association with the Earth, as Chthonia emerges from the Earth, like a seed bursting forth full of life and hope.
 Hekate also rules over a third of the earth according to the Theogony. – Also see below.

 The four “stars”: Each of these have seven rays, each representing the classical planets: Sun, Mercury, Venus, Moon, Mars, Saturn and Jupiter, also referred to as the seven wandering stars.
 This represents Hekate’s association with the stars, both through her mother Asteria and her own dominion over a third of the starry heavens.